-UPDATE MARCH 3, 2020: UNICEF USA applauds the U.S. House of Representatives' decision to pass H.Res.230, a bipartisan resolution to end violence against children globally.
+UPDATE January 6, 2021: UNICEF USA applauds the U.S. House of Representatives' decision to pass H.Res.230, a bipartisan resolution to end violence against children globally in the 116th Congress.
 We recognize the leadership of Rep. Jim McGovern (D-MA) and Rep. Joe Wilson (R-SC) for sponsoring this measure and working to bring this bill to a vote.
-We turn now towards the Senate and call on Senate Foreign Relations Committee Chairman Jim Risch (R-ID) and Ranking Member Bob Menendez (D-NJ) to take up S.Res.112, an identical resolution.
+We look forward to building on these efforts in the 117th Congress.

 All children deserve to grow up free from the harmful effects of violence